Benjamin-Roger/individual-pension-actuarial-simulator/README.md

 Notable libraries: Papaparse, EJS

 ## How to start
+Clone this repo.
+Enter the folder.
-At the root of the folder, launch command "npm start"
+Type the command "npm i && npm start"